Your personal data – what is it?

 You have the following rights with respect to your personal data: -

 When exercising any of the rights listed below, in order to process your request, we may need to verify your identity for your security.
 In such cases we will need you to respond with proof of your identity before you can exercise these rights.

-6. The right to withdraw your consent to the processing at any time for any processing of data to which consent was sought - you can withdraw consent easily by telephone, email, or post (see Contact Details below).
+The right to withdraw your consent to the processing at any time for any processing of data to which consent was sought - you can withdraw consent easily by email (see Contact Details below).

 If we wish to use your personal data for a new purpose, not covered by this Privacy Notice, then we will provide you with a new notice explaining this new use prior to commencing the processing and setting out the relevant purposes and processing conditions.
 Where and whenever necessary, we will seek your prior consent to the new processing.